Troost-Ekong hails Watford’s ‘massive’ victory over Sheffield Wednesday | Goal.com

 Troost-Ekong hails Watford’s ‘massive’ victory over Sheffield Wednesday

-Troost-Ekong featured for 90 minutes in the encounter, helping the Vicarage Road outfit to keep a clean sheet and securing their sixth consecutive victory which boosted their chances of clinching automatic promotion to the Premier League.
+Troost-Ekong featured for 90 minutes in the encounter, helping the Vicarage Road outfit to keep a clean sheet and secure their sixth consecutive victory, which boosted their chances of clinching automatic promotion to the Premier League.

-The defender is pleased with the outcome of the game and praised the hard work put in by his teammates.
+The defender was pleased with the outcome of the game and praised the hard work put in by his teammates.

 “It was a lot to travel and then play again so it's a massive result for us,” Troost-Ekong told the club website.